-Organizations that embrace new technologies, new ways of organizing the workplace and boosting employee experience are going to be the first port of call for the talent.
+Organizations that embrace new digital workplace technologies, new ways of organizing the workplace and boosting employee experience are going to be the first port of call for the talent.
 And there’s a huge opportunity here.
 While nearly 80 percent of executives rated employee experience as important or very important, according to Deloitte, only 22 percent described their companies as excellent at building a differentiated employee experience.

 No single corporation can deliver a great employee experience on its own; it requires an ecosystem of customers, academia, and market leaders like Citrix and Microsoft working closely together to co-create solutions that transform the workplace to address the holistic People, Process and Persona dimensions.

 Happy and engaged employees tend to be able to relate to their product set much better.
 They’re more motivated and that carries across to their internal and external interactions.
 By empowering them to find the most effective workflow and allowing them to personalize their workspaces, you can positively influence the retention of their intellectual capital.

 Organizations that invest heavily in employee experience have four times more average profit and twice as much revenue, according to research by Jacob Morgan.
 Long term commitment to employee experience filters through to CX and offers a significant return on investment.
 The line between employee and customer is blurred as organizations work out how best to service every individual based on their preferences, instead of relying on a generic persona.

 Beyond the traditional office